aholden85/servian-interview/README.md

   }
 }
 ```
-I was unable to get this to work due to issues with the `service_principal`, and was unable to get past the stage of authenticating to the Azure Container Registry.
+I was unable to get this to work due to issues with the `service_principal`, and stalled at the stage of authenticating to the Azure Container Registry.

 ### ACR images
 Despite the failures outlined in the previous point, I did write config to use an Azure Container Registry created elsewhere in the Terraform stack to pull Docker images.
 Hopefully someone else can use this: